Check our Walks & Events for all our upcoming walks through till June 2015 - if you're in East Anglia there's bound to be one near you!

 Greyhound Walks are a group of greyhound, lurcher and sighthound owners and lovers who regularly meet for an hours stroll, chatter and the sharing of doggy tales in and around Essex, Suffolk, Norfolk and Hertfordshire.

 We always meet on the second Sunday of the month at The Discovery Centre Great Notley Country Park, Braintree, Essex at 10am.
 We also walk most weekends at other venues in and around our counties, see the Walk Calendar for all our planned walks.

-Anyone with a greyhound or lurcher is more than welcome to join us, or anyone who would just like to walk out with greyhounds to see what great pets they make.
+Anyone with a greyhound or lurcher or other sighthound is more than welcome to join us, or anyone who would just like to walk out with greyhounds to see what great pets they make.
 Maybe even take one for a Test Drive!
 Just turn up on the day and you'll be made very welcome.

 Our aims are to:

 - support Essex, Suffolk, Hertfordshire and Norfolk greyhound and lurcher rehoming organisations.